Facilities

 | Cell and Genome Engineering Core | The University of Connecticut (UConn) Cell and Genome Engineering Core has substantially contributed to Stem Cell Research conducted in Connecticut and beyond by providing a central source of technologies and materials for research on human pluripotent stem cells: embryonic stem cells (hESC) and induced pluripotent stem cells (hiPSC).
 The Genome Editing arm of the Core uses cutting edge genome engineering technologies to develop cellular models. |

-| Clinical Research Center | The Clinical Research Center (CRC) provides support across the full spectrum of patient-oriented research and is the cornerstone for clinical research at UConn Health.
+| Clinical Research Center | The Clinical Research Center (CRC) provides support across the full spectrum of participant-oriented research and is the cornerstone for clinical research at UConn Health.
 Our staff can provide investigators with the resources they need and help make it easier to get and stay engaged in research.
 CRC support is available to all UConn Health researchers who have a need for CRC resources and who will conduct clinical research of scientific merit. |

 | Dental Clinical Research Center | The Dental Clinical Research Center (DCRC) is a state-of-the-art center that supports oral health clinical research at UConn Health.
 The mission is to facilitate clinical research efforts of all faculty, as well as to encourage research collaborations among biomedical fields at UConn Health. |